5 min read

 Our focus must extend beyond merely creating content.
 We need to plan the whole journey, taking into account what learners require in and beyond the structured blended learning program.

-While you might think the main focus should be on technology choices, like eLearning platforms or mobile access, modern blended learning design goes further.
+While you might think the main focus should be on technology choices, like eLearning platforms, artificial intelligence (AI), or mobile access, modern blended learning design goes further.
 It's about picking the right design strategy, using the best instructional method, and implementing this method with the most fitting instructional technology.

 The Role of Instructional Design